nielsenjared/nielsenjared.github.io/content/blog/flow/index.md

 ---
-title: "Flow & Friction"
+title: "How to Get in the Zone: A Guide for Finding Flow in Friction"
 date: "2021-01-18"
 description: TODO
-keywords: ['flow']
+keywords: ['flow', 'Mihaly Csikszentmihalyi', 'friction', 'optimal experience']
 ---